MrWhiteC/NLU_Project2025/README.md

 - **CTI-BERT**
 - **Secure-BERT**

-After that, the datasets will be modified to add the context inside which according to the QACGBERT model for evluating with groud truth.
+After that, the datasets will be modified to add the context inside which according to the QACGBERT model for evaluating with groud truth.

 ### Standard Classification Metrics